bborbon/bborbon/README.md

 -->
 I'm a Registered Nurse looking to further my education and start a new carrier in technology.
 I'm eager to learn to code and become a new software developer.
-You may reach me on my linked in account under Berenice Borbon.
+You may reach me on my linked in account www.linkedin.com/in/berenice-borbon.
 During my free time I like to go on hikes and spend time with my family and friends.